Opentrons/opentrons/api/docs/v2/tutorial.rst

 Breaking down these single lines of code shows the power of :ref:`complex commands <v2-complex-commands>`.
 The first argument is the amount to transfer to each destination, 100 µL.
 The second argument is the source, column 1 of the reservoir (which is still specified with grid-style coordinates as ``A1`` — a reservoir only has an A row).
 The third argument is the destination.
 Here, calling the :py:meth:`.wells` method of ``plate`` returns a list of *every well*, and the command will apply to all of them.

-..
-Possible short text to explain the animation uses OT-2 code but applies to Flex as well?

 .. image:: ../img/tutorial/diluent.gif
     :name: Transfer of diluent to plate
     :align: center